- As low as $250/Night

 Beginning January 1st, 2025 a parking fee of $5 per car/per day will be charged at the security gate via credit/debit card.
 You will receive a hang tag from the security gate with the dates of your stay.
 Please have the parking pass displayed at all times while on the resort property.
 This is a Myrtle Beach Resort policy and not by Myrtle Beach Management.

 Guests are not allowed to bring a trailer on the property except during the official Myrtle Beach BIKE WEEK (Spring: May 9-18 Fall: Sept.
 26- Oct.
 5) and the trailer is not to exceed 18 feet from the tip of the hitch to the back of the trailer.
-There is a charge of $100 per trailer and an additional $20 per bicycle.
+There is a charge of $100 per trailer per week and an additional $5 per bicycle and car towing the trailer per day.

 About the Area

 Located in Myrtle Beach, this condo is on the beach.
-The Market Common and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach State Park and Garden City Beach.
+The Market Common and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach State Park and Myrtle Beach Beaches.
 Family Kingdom Amusement Park and SkyWheel Myrtle Beach are not to be missed.
-Discover the area's water adventures with jet skiing and windsurfing nearby, or enjoy the great outdoors with cycling and horse riding.
+Discover the area's water adventures with jet skiing and windsurfing nearby, or enjoy the great outdoors with horse riding and cycling.

 Special Instructions